Alex Higgins: Illness and death

 Higgins reportedly smoked 80 cigarettes a day.
-He had an operation on cancerous growths on his palate in 1996.
-He was found to have throat cancer in June 1998 and underwent major surgery on 13 October of that year.
-He could only talk in a whisper in his last years.
+In 1996, he had an operation to remove cancerous growths from his palate.
+Diagnosed with throat cancer in June 1998, he underwent major surgery on 13 October of that year.
+He could only speak in a hoarse whisper in his final years because of the damage to his vocal cords.

-Suffering from pneumonia and breathing problems, Higgins was admitted to hospital on 31 March 2010.
-In April, his friends launched a campaign to help raise the £20,000 needed for him to have tooth implants, to allow him to eat properly and gain weight.
-Higgins had lost his teeth as a result of the intensive radiotherapy used to treat his throat cancer.
-It was reported that since losing them, he had been living on liquid food and had become increasingly depressed, even contemplating suicide.
-He was too ill and frail to have the implants fitted.
+He was admitted to hospital on 31 March 2010, suffering from pneumonia and breathing problems.
+The following month, his friends launched a campaign to help raise the £20,000 needed for him to have tooth implants, which would allow him to eat properly and gain weight.
+He had lost his teeth as a result of the intensive radiotherapy used to treat the throat cancer.
+It was reported that after losing his teeth, he could only manage a liquid diet and had become increasingly depressed, even contemplating suicide.
+He was not well enough to have the tooth implants fitted.
 Despite his illness, Higgins continued to smoke cigarettes and drink heavily until the end of his life.
 He was admitted to hospital again in May.

-By the summer of 2010, his weight had fallen to 6.5 stone (41 kilograms).
-Despite his £4 million career earnings, Higgins was now bankrupt and having to survive on a £200-a-week disability allowance.
-He was found dead in bed in his flat on 24 July 2010, aged 61.
-The cause of death was a combination of malnutrition, pneumonia, tooth decay and a bronchial condition; his daughter Lauren stated that he was clear from throat cancer when he died.
+By the summer of 2010, his weight had fallen to around 6 st. Despite his £4 million career earnings, Higgins was now bankrupt and having to survive on a £200-a-week disability allowance.
+He was found dead in bed at his Belfast flat on 24 July 2010, aged 61.
+The cause of death was a combination of malnutrition, pneumonia, tooth decay and a bronchial condition; his daughter Lauren stated that he had been clear of throat cancer when he died.

 Higgins's funeral service was held at St Anne's Cathedral, Belfast, on 2 August 2010.
 He was buried in Carnmoney Cemetery in Newtownabbey, County Antrim.
 Among the snooker professionals in attendance were Jimmy White, Willie Thorne, Stephen Hendry, Ken Doherty, Joe Swail, Shaun Murphy and John Virgo.